alien1618/FemWrks_ftn/README.txt

 FemWrks
 ----------------------------------------------------------------------------------
-FemWrks is a 2D/3D finite element solver written in modern fortran and is used to solve the general transport equation, incompressible navier-stokes equations and can be used for stress/deformation analysis.
+FemWrks is a 2D/3D finite element solver written in modern fortran and is used to solve the incompressible navier-stokes equations, the general transport equation, and for stress/deformation analysis.
-It can use first and second order elements and can solve the finite element equations using element-by-element technique without the need to form global matrices.
+It can use first and second order 2D/3D elements and can solve the finite element equations using element-by-element technique without the need to form global matrices.
 ---------------------------------------------------------------------------------